 Then there’s the unforeseen cloud costs.
 Snappy lines like “scale down to zero” sound great, but the complexity of centralized vendor ecosystems also inevitably downstreams to price.
 Massive physical infrastructure directly inflates the cost of compute with allowances for operational overhead, site planning, and continuous hardware upgrades—not to mention some extra padding to subsidize the development of hundreds of productified services.

 If you listen to conventional wisdom, you might argue that you’re paying for the most secure cloud available.
 You’d be wrong, but it’s certainly a myth centralized providers like to promulgate.
-The fact is, the near-unavoidable overprovisioning that comes with public cloud introduces vulnerabilities and performance issues.
+The fact is that the near-unavoidable overprovisioning that comes with the public cloud introduces vulnerabilities and performance issues.
 Developers deserve a better solution.

 Meet Salad Container Engine